UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

       .. code-block:: console

          $ module spider julia

+      Notice that the output if you are working on the Intel (*kebnekaise.hpc2n.umu.se*) or AMD (*kebnekaise-amd.hpc2n.umu.se*) login nodes.
+In the former, you will see more installed versions of Julia as this hardware is older.

       To see how to load a specific version of Julia, including the prerequisites, do